Search our blog

 This Half hitch will allow the dropper to sit at 90 degrees to the main tippet line and dramatically reduce any tangles.
 I can honestly say that in all the time I’ve used this half hitch; I have never been snapped at the dropper knot.

-Enjoy your time on the Water
+Enjoy your time on the water

 All the best – Phil Ratcliffe – FM Ambassador as well as Sage Redington Pro Guide.